DefinedLearning/policies/privacypolicy.md

 * Defined STEM will clearly and transparently disclose our data policies and practices

+* Defined STEM currently asks for the following student data from districts, schools, and teachers: First name, last name, student id, username, password, grade, school, classes, teachers, email, and district.
+Certain features may limited if data is not provided.
+Data may be provided by user input, through 3rd party authentication systems (Portals, LMS, SIS, etc.), or standardized CSV files.

 * We will not make any material changes to our Privacy Policy or Terms of Use that relate to the collection or use of Student Data without first giving notice and providing a choice before the Student Data is used in a materially